TiffiPurrs/sargo-extract-vendor-files/README.md

 If you figure out new files that are good for me to have, feel free to submit a pull request!

+One good note:

+If you are experiementing with the proprietary files, you can completely compile and then use the command

+$m installclean

+and that only deleted the images.
+That way compiling it with new files only takes ~5 minutes (versus hours for a completely new build).